 The Town of Arnprior adopted a Community Improvement Plan (CIP) in 2011.
 Since that time, there have been a number of changes to provincial planning legislation and policy, as well as municipal conditions.
 The Town of Arnprior has grown significantly since the completion of the 2011 CIP.
 Growth, coupled with sustained positive economic development outcomes such as new business and investment in infrastructure signals an opportunity to revisit and update the CIP.
-In accordance with the Planning Act, an update to the Community Improvement Plan has been prepared to establish a renewed framework for community revitalization and improvement.
+In accordance with the Planning Act, this Community Improvement Plan has been prepared to establish a renewed framework for community revitalization and improvement.

-Geographically, the Town occupies a total land area of 13.07 km2 (Statistics Canada, 2016).
-According to the 2016 Census (Statistics Canada), the population of the Town of Arnprior was 8,795, which represents an increase of 8.4% from the year 2011.
+Geographically, the Town occupies a total land area of 13.04 km2 (Statistics Canada, 2021).
+According to the 2021 Census (Statistics Canada), the population of the Town of Arnprior was 9,629, which represents an increase of 9.5% from the year 2016.
 The Arnprior 2015 Official Plan anticipates growth by the 2036 planning horizon to a population of 11,733 (Arnprior Official Plan, 2017).